faddat/loki/loki.md

 ### Gins

-Recently I've made it a pirority to try different Gins in the Loki style, because I figured I would eventually do this writeup.
+Recently I've decided to try various Gins in the Loki style, because Lokis are shockingly good.
 Here are some gins that go really well with a plain Loki:

 * Tommyrotter
 * The Botanist